Mosquito control: Biocides

 Instead of chemical insecticides, some researchers are studying biocides.
 Like all animals, mosquitoes are subject to disease.
 Invertebrate pathologists study these diseases in the hope that some of them can be utilized for mosquito management.
 Microbial pathogens of mosquitoes include viruses, bacteria, fungi, protozoa, nematodes and microsporidia.

 Most notably, scientists in Burkina Faso were studying the Metarhizium fungal species.
 This fungus in a high concentration can slowly kill mosquitoes.
 To increase the lethality of the fungus, a gene from a spider was inserted into the fungus causing it to produce a neurotoxin.
 The gene was regulated to only activate when in mosquito hemolymph.
 Research was done to show the fungi would not affect other insects or humans.
 Two other species of fungi that can kill adult mosquitoes are Metarhizium anisopliae and Beauveria bassiana.

 Dead spores of the soil bacterium Bacillus thuringiensis, especially Bt israelensis (BTI) interfere with dipteran larval digestive systems.
 It can be dispersed by hand or dropped by helicopter in large areas.
 BTI loses effectiveness after the larvae turn into pupae, because they stop eating.
 BTI was reported to be widely applied in West Africa with limited adverse effects, and may pose lesser risk than chemical pesticides.

 Wolbachia method

 In the Wolbachia method, both male and female mosquitos that carry the Wolbachia bacterium are released into natural populations.
 Wolbachia boosts the natural immune response of the mosquito so that it does not easily get infected and become a host vector for mosquito-borne diseases.
 Therefore it is unable to easily transmit those viruses to people.
 This is known as replacement strategy as it aims to replace the natural population with Wolbachia-carrying ones.
 Since 2011, the World Mosquito Program has conducted several trials and projects, in 14 countries across Asia, Latin America and Oceania.
+In a cluster-randomized trial in Yogyakarta, Indonesia, release of Wolbachia-infected Aedes aegypti mosquitoes was associated with a 77% reduction in dengue incidence compared with control areas (Utarini et al., 2021).